 The trick is how the roast is prepared.
 I basically follow the directions from Shannon Hayes in her cookbook The Grassfed Gourmet and the roasts are juicy, tender and delicious including less expensive bottom round (rump roast), eye of round, and top round roasts.
 Below are the directions.

 Super-Slow-Roasted Beef by Shannon Hayes

-1 beef roast, such as London broil, top, bottom or eye of round, or sirloin.
+1 beef roast, such as top round, bottom round, eye of round, or sirloin tip.

 Herb rub (my favorite) - 1/2 tsp garlic powder, 2 teaspoons coarse salt, 1 teaspoon freshly ground black pepper - mixed together NOTE: There are many different rub recipes but make sure that a generous amount of salt is included.